dantheuri17/alx-system-engineering-devops/0x00-shell_basics/README.md

 8-firstdelete delete betty from /tmp/my_first_directory
 9-firstdirdeletion deleting my_first_directory
 10-back use cd - to go to previous directory

-12-file_type command to show file type of iamafile
+11-lists show lists from current directory parent directory and /boot 12-file_type command to show file type of iamafile